top of page

 Premiere:

-First performance was given by Santiago de Compostela Municipal Wind Orchestra, conducted by Xosé Carlos Seráns in the 'Curtocircuito' International Short Film Festival, Santiago de Compostela, Spain, May 2, 2012.
+First performance was given by Santiago de Compostela Municipal Wind Orchestra, conducted by Xosé Carlos Seráns, at the 'Curtocircuito' International Short Film Festival, Santiago de Compostela, Spain, May 2, 2012.

 Please note: